enlilsudo/hugo-theme-air/content/post/index.md

 ## Synchronize a file

 Once your file is linked to a synchronized location, e.g., GitBook, GitHub, GitLab, Gastby, Notion, Wiki, etc., it will periodically synchronize it by downloading/uploading any modification.
 A merge will be performed if necessary and conflicts will be resolved.
 By using AWK a team will be able to handle hundrers of texts with just a few commands.

-If you just have modified your file, and you want to force syncing, click the **Synchronize now** button in the navigation bar.
+If you just have modified your file, and you want to force syncing, create a **Synchronize script** in order to further automate repetitive tasks.

-> **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.
+> **Note:** The option **Synchronize script** can be easily created using Python or any programming language.

 ## Manage file synchronization